 - Simple and easy to open an account

 - The cost structure for placing trades is definitely on the low end of the spectrum.
-Give them a call and work your magic; you might be able to talk yourself down to $5 / RT per contract.
+CallSo gives them and works your magic; you can talk yourself down to $5 / R.T. per contract.

 - Data fees only cost $15/month for the basic package.